-- Car accident victims may be able to get compensation beyond the policy limit if the court finds that the insurance carrier acted in bad faith when denying the claimant’s demand.
+- Car accident victims may be able to get compensation beyond the liability policy limit through under-insured motorist coverage, third-party claims, or insurance bad faith.

 What Funds Are Available to Compensate Victims?

 When you have been injured in a car accident, the first step is usually to file a claim with the at fault driver’s insurance carrier under their liability policy.
 If you can prove the driver’s negligence caused your injuries and have documentation detailing your losses, the insurance carrier may responsible to pay a settlement or verdict, up to the amount of available insurance – known as the policy limit.

 Depending on the type of accident, there may be more than one driver to blame.
 Because Georgia is a comparative negligence state, each driver is liable for their role in the accident.
 For example, if driver A was 70 percent responsible and driver B was 30 percent to blame, their respective drivers or their insurance carriers may pay damages based on their percentage of liability.

 In Georgia, the minimum amount of liability insurance a driver must carry is $25,000 per person and $50,000 per accident.
 Georgia’s property damage minimum limits are $25,000/$50,000 per accident.
 Thus, if you were the only victim in a car accident involving one at-fault driver with minimum coverage, the applicable policy limit for your injuries will be $25,000.

 When there are multiple drivers to blame for the accident, it may be possible to recover under more than one insurance policy.
 This is often proportionate to the amount of fault assigned to each driver and the amount of each insurance policy.
 For example, if you were the only victim in an accident with two equally at-fault drivers with minimum coverage, there would be $50,000.00 of liability insurance available to cover your losses.
 The at-fault drivers’ insurance carriers would pay based on their insureds’ percentage of fault.